li12242/NDG-FEM/SWE/SWE2d/Benchmark/ChannelOBC/README.md

 ## 0.1.
 Implementation of Boundary Condition

+In coastal circulation modeling, it requires different resolutions to simulate .
+Therefore, it is efficient to employ a regional computational domain, which can reduce the computation cost and increase the mesh resolution of our intreasted areas.

+For regional modeling, the numerical scheme should have the capability to

 In RKDG scheme, the most efficient method to apply the boundary condition is to treate the external boundary values as the ghost edge.

 | Boundary Condition | Type | Description |
 | :--- | :--- | :--- |